marcelotto/magma/priv/magma.config/artefacts/ModuleDoc.config.md

 ```

 <!--
-You can edit this prompt, as long you ensure the moduledoc is generated in a section named '#{@prompt_result_section_title}', as the contents of this section is used for the @moduledoc.")
+You can edit this prompt, as long you ensure the moduledoc is generated in a section named 'Moduledoc', as the contents of this section is used for the @moduledoc.
 -->